-In this section, we introduce the details of our proposed ADGSyn.
-The overall architecture of ADGSyn is shown in \Cref{fig1}.
-The proposed ADGSyn framework comprises three core components designed to predict drug synergy by integrating molecular and cellular features: (1) a graph-based drug embedding module, (2) an Dual-attention-driven interaction pooling module, and (3) a synergistic outcome prediction module.
+In this section, we introduce the details of our proposed DPASyn.
+The overall architecture of DPASyn is shown in Fig.\ref{fig:framework}.
+The proposed DPASyn framework comprises three core components designed to predict drug synergy by integrating molecular and cellular features: (1) a graph-based drug embedding module, (2) a dual-attention-driven interaction pooling module, and (3) a synergistic outcome prediction module.

-In the graph-based drug embedding module, SMILES representations of drugs are first converted into molecular graph structures, where nodes represent atoms and edges denote chemical bonds.
-Concurrently, genomic features of cancer cell lines derived from the CCLE are incorporated into the molecular feature matrices to contextualize drug-cell line relationships~\cite{ref39}.
-Multiscale feature extraction is achieved through a hierarchical architecture combining GATs and long LSTM networks.
+In the graph-based drug embedding module, the Simplified Molecular Input Line Entry System (SMILES)~\cite{weininger1988smiles} representations of drugs are first converted into molecular graph structures, where nodes represent atoms and edges denote chemical bonds.
+Concurrently, genomic features of cancer cell lines derived from the CCLE are incorporated into the molecular feature matrices to contextualize drug-cell line relationships~\cite{bouhaddou2016drug}.
+Multiscale feature extraction is achieved through a hierarchical architecture combining GATs and LSTM(Long Short-Term Memory) networks.
 GAT layers iteratively aggregate neighborhood information to capture local and global graph topology, while LSTM units model sequential dependencies in molecular substructures.

-The Dual-attention-based pooling module dynamically weights pairwise interactions between drug molecules.
+The dual-attention-based pooling module dynamically weights pairwise interactions between drug molecules.
 This mechanism amplifies biologically relevant feature correlations while suppressing noise, generating enhanced representations of drug combinations.
 Attention scores are computed based on learned compatibility between drug embeddings, enabling context-aware aggregation of interaction patterns.

 For the prediction module, the refined drug pair embeddings are concatenated with cell line genomic profiles and processed through a multilayer perceptron (MLP) to predict synergy scores.
 The MLP utilizes nonlinear transformations to map high-dimensional feature combinations to scalar synergy predictions, with parameters optimized via backpropagation.
 This architecture systematically integrates molecular graph semantics, cellular genomic contexts, and interaction dynamics to model combinatorial drug effects in cancer systems.